-A. The person-centered planning process used in the development of an individualized written plan of services will identify when a behavior treatment plan needs to be developed and where there is documentation that functional behavioral assessments have been conducted to rule out physical, medical or environmental causes of the target behavior; and that there have been unsuccessful attempts, using positive behavioral supports and interventions, to prevent or address the target behavior.

-- B. Behavior treatment plans must be developed through the person-centered planning process and written special consent must be given by the individual, or his/her guardian on his/her behalf if one has been appointed, or the parent with legal custody of a minor prior to the implementation of the behavior treatment plan that includes intrusive or restrictive interventions. - C. Behavior treatment plans that propose to use physical management and/or involvement of law enforcement in a non-emergent situation; aversive techniques; or seclusion or restraint in a setting where it is prohibited by law shall be disapproved by the Committee.
+- A. The PCP process used in the development of a written IPOS will identify when a behavior treatment plan needs to be developed and where there is documentation that functional behavioral assessments have been conducted to rule out physical, medical, or environmental causes of the target behavior, and that there have been unsuccessful attempts, using positive behavioral supports and interventions, to prevent or address the target behavior. - B. Behavior treatment plans must be developed through the PCP process and written special consent must be given by the individual, or his/her guardian on his/her behalf if one has been appointed, or the parent with legal custody of a minor prior to the implementation of the behavior treatment plan that includes intrusive or restrictive interventions. - C. Behavior treatment plans that propose to use physical management and/or involvement of law enforcement in a non-emergent situation; aversive techniques; or seclusion or restraint in a setting where it is prohibited by law shall be disapproved by the Committee.

 Utilization of physical management or requesting law enforcement may be evidence of treatment/supports failure.
-Should use occur more than 3 times within a 30 day period the individual's written individual plan of service must be revisited through the person-centered planning process and modified accordingly, if needed.
+Should use occur more than 3 times within a 30-day period, the written IPOS must be revisited through the PCP process and modified accordingly, if needed.
 MDHHS Administrative Rules prohibit emergency interventions from inclusion as a component or step in any behavior plan.
 The plan may note, however, that should interventions outlined in the plan fail to reduce the imminent risk of serious or non-serious physical harm to the individual or others, approved emergency interventions may be implemented.

 - D. Behavior treatment plans that propose to use restrictive or intrusive techniques as defined by this policy shall be reviewed and approved (or disapproved) by the Committee. - E. Plans that are forwarded to the Committee for review shall be accompanied by: - 1.
 Results of assessments performed to rule out relevant physical, medical and environmental causes of the challenging behavior. - 2.
-A functional behavioral assessment. - 3.
-Results of inquiries about any medical, psychological or other factors that might put the individual subjected to intrusive or restrictive techniques at high risk of death, injury or trauma. - 4.
+A functional behavioral assessment. - Results of inquiries about any medical, psychological or other factors that might put the individual subjected to intrusive or restrictive techniques at high risk of death, injury or trauma. - 4.
 Evidence of the kinds of positive behavioral supports or interventions, including their amount, scope and duration that have been used to ameliorate the behavior and have proved to be unsuccessful. - 5.
 Evidence of continued efforts to find other options. - 6.
-Peer reviewed literature or practice guidelines that support the proposed restrictive or intrusive intervention. - 7.
-References to the literature should be included on new procedures, and where the intervention has limited or no support in the literature, why the plan

-- is the best option available.
+Practice guidelines that support the proposed restrictive or intrusive intervention. - 7.
+References to peer reviewed literature should be included on new procedures, and wherethe intervention has limited or no support in the literature, why the plan is the best option available.
 Citing of common procedures that are well researched and utilized within most behavior treatment plans is not required. - 8.
 The plan for monitoring and staff training to assure consistent implementation and documentation of the intervention(s).